-The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters, safeguarding and Prevent matters and personnel related matters such as health and safety and environmental issues.
+The corporation is provided with regular and timely information on the overall financial performance of the college together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
+The corporation meets twice in the Autumn term and once in the Spring and Summer terms.

 The Corporation conducts its business through the Board and a number of Committees.
 Each Committee has terms of reference, which have been approved by the Corporation.
-These Committees are Audit, Performance & Remuneration, and Search & Governance.
-Minutes, except those deemed to be confidential by the Corporation, are available on the College website or from the Director of Governance at:
+These Committees are Audit & Risk, Finance & Resources, Quality, Curriculum and Performance, Senior Staff Employment and Remuneration Committee and Search & Governance.
+Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College website or from the Director of Governance at: